-We may have special and/or limited booking or cancellation policies in place for limited times, so click here or the “Offer Terms and Conditions” link above.
+We may have special and/or limited booking or cancellation policies in place for limited times, so click here or the “Offer Terms and Conditions” link below.

 Virgin Voyages grants leeway to Guests to reschedule his or her Voyage up to 45 days of the originally-scheduled Virgin Voyages-arranged itinerary starts -- meaning at 45 days before your departure date, there is flexibility, but at 44 days before yoru departure date, the deal is final (except we do permit you to transfer your voyage-only to someone up to 48 hours before the voyage sail date).
 We may have special offers in place, so click here or the “Offer Terms and Conditions” link above (both link to the same place).
 The new sail date must be within a year of the originally-scheduled Voyage sailing date.
 Per Guest taxes and fees will be collected or refunded to the original credit card(s) on file if the taxes and fees on the new sailing date differ from the original.